ampproject/amphtml/contributing/DEVELOPING.md

 We also recommend scanning the [spec](../spec/).
 The non-element part should help understand some of the design aspects.

+## Builds and releases

+- The [AMP buildcop](buildcop.md) helps ensure that AMP's builds remain green (i.e. everything builds and all of the tests pass).
+If you run into issues with builds that seem unrelated to your changes see if the issue is present on [Travis](https://travis-ci.org/ampproject/amphtml/builds) and let the buildcop know.
+- Understanding the [AMP release process](release-schedule.md) is useful for understanding when a change in AMP will make it into production and what to do if things go wrong during the rollout of a change.

 ## [Code of conduct](../CODE_OF_CONDUCT.md)